What are lids (also called caps, covers, and decks)?

 We already have Freeway Park in Downtown over I-5.
 How does that fit into this?

-Freeway Park is the original freeway lid in Seattle, the largest park in Downtown, and it recently celebrated its 40th year anniversary.
+Freeway Park is the original freeway lid in Seattle (though not the first in the nation).
+It is the largest park in Downtown and it recently celebrated its 40th year anniversary.
 It is an essential component of the campaign’s vision for a more connected and vibrant Seattle.
 In fact, this campaign is building upon earlier concepts for expanding Freeway Park (see the history page for more information about expansion plans).

 The Freeway Park Association, in partnership with the Parks Department and the Metropolitan Improvement District, has experienced great success with public event programs and stepped up maintenance.
 However, the park still faces a number of issues that need to be resolved before other lid parks can be considered.
-Lighting, wayfinding, and handicap accessibility are examples of physical challenges that can be addressed with targeted reinvestment.
+Lighting, wayfinding, and restrooms are examples of challenges that are being addressed in the Freeway Park Improvements Project, funded by the public benefits package of the Washington State Convention Center Addition.

 Is air pollution a concern with freeway lids?